DarkStoorM/laravel-boilerplate/README.md

 **This is (obviously) not a professionally prepared repository** for all Laravel applications, but rather a quick pseudo-pre-configuration.
 Most of the *manual* tasks are not even needed, like installing Xdebug for Code Coverage, but since Laravel is perfect for TDD, having Code Coverage available is always nice.

+> The existing template is fully localized with `@lang`.
+Since there is no user input, there is nothing that needs to be escaped.

 ### Pre-configuration

 What actually is this "pre-configuration"?
 They are some simple steps **for basic applications**: